Landscape Architecture and Landscape Planning

 With a degree in Landscape Architecture and Landscape Planning, you will be able to design open spaces, develop landscapes and master challenges for the protection of nature and landscapes.
 During your interdisciplinary university studies, you will learn many methods for analysis, evaluation, planning and design, and be able to apply them.
 Your knowledge of urban planning, botany, ecology, construction technology, plant use, CAD, garden design, design methodology and planning theory, instruments and law as well as project management will characterize your professional competence.

-Depending on your individual interests and the focus of your studies, you will be particularly well experienced in architecture and urban planning or soil science and spatial development.
+Depending on your individual interests and the focus of your studies, you will be particularly well experienced in architecture and urban planning or soil science and landscape development.
 Besides, you will be able to develop planning approaches, design solutions for complex problems, and check their structural feasibility.
 Alternatively, you could prepare expert reports and assess the condition and development goals of landscapes.

 Overall, you will always aim to create sustainable living spaces for people and nature and never lose sight of the social, ecological and economic interrelationships.